Logo website creation

 Easy languages switch

-immediately locate a familiar language
+Easy: in this example, you can immediately locate a familiar language among unknown characters.

 Link to Google